iramirezc-learning/book-learning-js-design-patterns/chap03-patternity-proto-patterns-rule-of-three/notes.md

-# Chapter 3 self-notes
+# Learning JavaScript Design Patterns

-## "Pattern"-ity Testing, Proto-Patterns, and the Rule of Three
+## Chapter 3.
+"Pattern"-ity Testing, Proto-Patterns, and the Rule of Three

-_Proto-Pattern_
+### Proto-Pattern

-A pattern designed by someone and shared with the community but that has not been vetted yet. aka Patlets.
+> A pattern designed by someone and shared with the community but that has not been vetted yet, aka patlets.

-_A "good" Pattern_
+### A "good" Pattern

-* Solves a particular problem
+> * Solves a particular problem
-* Does not have and obvious solution
+> * Does not have and obvious solution
-* Describes a proven concept
+> * Describes a proven concept
-* Describes a relationship
+> * Describes a relationship

-_The rule of three_
+### The rule of three

-* Fitness of purpose
+> * Fitness of purpose
-* Usefulness
+> * Usefulness
-* Applicability
+> * Applicability